COVID-19 pandemic in Singapore: Initial wave of COVID-19 (2020)

 National authorities began reporting suspected cases on 4 January, however the first confirmed case was reported on 23 January, a tourist from Wuhan.
 Until 30 January, there were a total of 13 confirmed cases, all of whom were visitors to Singapore from China.
 The first case involving a Singaporean was confirmed on 31 January after returning from Wuhan.
 Contact tracing procedures were put in place to identify close contacts of the confirmed cases who were placed under 14-day quarantines to ring-fence the potential spread of the virus.

 These imported cases eventually lead to clusters of local transmissions being formed.
-The first local cluster was reported on 4 February at Yong Thai Hangs, a Chinese health products shop.
+The first local cluster was reported on 4 February at Yong Thai Hang, a Chinese health products shop.
 It was identified as the locus of the infection where four women without recent history of travel to China contracted the virus.
 The shop was affected when a tour group from Guangxi, China visited it along with other locations such as the Diamond Industries Jewellery Company at Harbour Drive, where another case occurred, while touring Singapore.
 The tour group had returned to China and the Chinese authorities had confirmed that two of the group was infected.
-Authorities raised DORSCON level to Orange with the impending COVID-19 cases of infection, with Prime Minister Lee expressing his worry about some cases with no known chain of transmission of the infection directly from Wuhan or indirectly via cases traced in Singapore.
+Authorities raised the DORSCON level to Orange with the impending COVID-19 cases of infection, with Prime Minister Lee expressing his worry about some cases with no known chain of transmission of the infection directly from Wuhan or indirectly via cases traced in Singapore.
 He suggested that it might become "futile to try to trace every contact".
 More clusters emerged at various locations, where there were large scale gatherings such as a business conference, Chinese New Year dinner gatherings and church-related activities.
 Two clusters were linked when several cases in each cluster was found to have infected each other through serological tests, the first such successful test in the world.

 In March, as the number of cases began to rise exponentially around the world, the Ministry of Foreign Affairs (MFA) and the Ministry of Education (MOE) began to encourage Singaporeans to return home.
 Various institutes of higher learning recalled their students currently on overseas internship or exchange, and the MFA began liaising with airlines to facilitate flights to key cities when necessary during this period, to cater to demand for return flights to Singapore.
 This led to an increase in number of imported cases, in which over 70% of cases from 16 to 19 March were Singaporeans and long-term pass holders returning from overseas.